 ATTAR is pleased to provide the Australian NDT industry with our Remote Learning Program (RLP).

-ATTAR’s RLP continues to evolve and has been designed so that students can enrol in a course and go through the theory portion at their own pace at home or work.
+ATTAR’s RLP continues to evolve and has been designed so that students can enroll in a course and go through the theory portion at their own pace at home or work.
 Then, they complete their in-depth theory and practical training onsite at an ATTAR training venue.

-ATTAR continues to expand our Remote Learning Program.
 Enrolments can be placed at any time.
 Course folders will be dispatched to the nominated address.
 Delivery times can vary depending on where you are located.